 The metals and jewelry design major focuses on fostering a learning environment in which students are exposed to and learn about metalsmithing techniques and design.
 Students have the opportunity to learn about hollowware, jewelry, sculpture, and furniture within the metals environment.
 Distinguished faculty assist students in building skills for life after graduation, such as soldering, fabrication, stone setting, silversmithing, forging, and casting.
 Students also develop drawing and rendering skills in order to enhance their design ideas and artistic methods.
 During the final year, students culminate their studies by presenting their work in a senior exhibition.
-Graduates of this program develop a strong body of work, a portfolio, and a resume, which assists them in a successful transition towards achieving their professional goals and objectives.
+Students develop a strong body of work, a portfolio, and a resume, which assists them in a successful transition towards achieving their professional goals and objectives.

 Metals and jewelry design, BFA degree, typical course sequence